 How can I increase my strength?

-Aerobic exercise such as walking will help make you stronger.
+Aerobic exercise such as walking will make you stronger.
+And it improves your mental health.
 It’s good to begin exercising slowly.
 Little by little, increase the amount of time that you walk.
 For example, you might start walking for 20 minutes 3 times a week.
 Then, after you get a little stronger, you can increase the walking time to 30 minutes 4 times a week.
 Talk with your doctor before you start.

 Weight lifting is also a good way to increase your strength.
 Start by trying to do a weight lifting exercise with a weight light enough that you can lift it 10 times.
 Lifting it once is called a “repetition.”
 More than one repetition is called a “set.”
 Try to do 2 sets of 10 repetitions.
 Rest for 90 seconds between each set.

 You don’t need to have fancy exercise equipment to do weight lifting.
 You can use soup or juice cans, books and other objects you have in the house.
 Start by lifting a weight that’s comfortable for you and doesn’t cause too much strain.

 In the first week, do 1 or 2 different weight-lifting exercises for each body part once or twice in the week.
 Start with a small weight in each hand, perhaps 10 to 15 ounces (a can of soup or a can of beans), depending on the exercise.
 Each week, increase the number of exercises you do and the number of times you exercise.
 Rest for 1 to 2 days between exercise sessions.
 When you’re feeling sick, either exercise less or stop for a while.

 Dumbbell bench press (for your chest, shoulders and the back of your arms)